Future Energy Networks

 H100 Barhole Trials for Hydrogen Network Operations

-This project will focus on barholing operations conducted after an emergency gas escape within the H100 Fife Distribution Network Operations.
+More LessThis project will focus on barholing operations conducted after an emergency gas escape within the H100 Fife Distribution Network Operations.
 The scope will consider H100 scenarios, specifically the establishment of a new distribution network to deliver Hydrogen to selected properties in the conversion area.
 The minimum pressure for the H100 Fife Distribution network is 27 mbar, and the maximum pressure is 75 mbar.
-The Read More
+The aim of this project is to provide further evidence to support SGN operations on the H100 distribution network during emergencies and any future trials or broader rollouts of Hydrogen.

 -